-Only four western bumble bees have been collected in the NWT, all from the same year.
-During the most recent decade (2010s), it has had an RA of about 1%.
+Only five western bumble bees have been collected in the NWT; four in 2011 and one in 2018.
+During the most recent decade (2010s), the western bumble bee has had an RA of less than 1%.
 It is impossible to comment on changes in the species' absolute abundance or the stability of the NWT population over time.
 Some researchers suggest the southern subspecies (B. o. occidentalis) is suffering the most significant declines in the western bumble bee's North American range (Sheffield et al. 2016).
-Evidence from northern British Columbia, Yukon, and Alaska suggests that B. o. mckayi has comparatively stable populations in the north (Koch and Strange 2012; COSEWIC 2014b; Pampell et al. 2015; Sheffield et al. 2016), while populations of B. o. occidentalis in southern British Columbia are declining (Colla and Ratti 2010).
+Evidence from northern British Columbia, Yukon, and Alaska suggests that B. o. mckayi has comparatively stable populations (Koch and Strange 2012; COSEWIC 2014b; Pampell et al. 2015; Sheffield et al. 2016), while populations of B. o. occidentalis in southern British Columbia are declining (Colla and Ratti 2010).